 Please contact the school office or the Admissions Team at Bournemouth Local Authority for a preference form and booklet.
 The form should be completed and returned to the school office who will then forward it to the Admissions Team.
 For further information please see the school office or contact Bournemouth Local Authority - details are on the link below.

 Three months before your child is due to start school you will be invited to a meeting to learn more about the school and meet the Headteacher, class teachers and teaching assistants for the youngest children.
 Arrangements will be made for your child to spend a little time in his/her prospective classroom before he/she starts school in our lovely Early Years Department.

-Main entry appeals will be heard at Bournemouth Town Hall week commencing 10th July 2017.
+Main entry appeals will be heard week commencing 9th July 2018.

 Parents considering lodging an appeal should read the guidance notes available.
 To request these, please telephone 01202 456197.